candlepin/candlepin/MEAD-HOWTO.md

 ## Maven Build
 Mead will not just download JAR files willy-nilly.
 You must first import them into the buildroot.
-You must have the maven-import and regen-repo permissions in Brew.
+You must have the `maven-import` and `regen-repo` permissions in Brew.
 You can see your permissions with `brew list-permissions --mine`

 To import just one artifact

 ```
+$ cd $UTILITY_SCRIPTS_DIR
-$ ./get-maven-artifacts group:artifactId:packaging:version
+$ ./mead/get-maven-artifacts group:artifactId:packaging:version
-$ ./import-maven --tag YOUR_DEPENDENCIES_TAG ARTIFACT_FILES*
+$ ./mead/import-maven --tag YOUR_DEPENDENCIES_TAG ARTIFACT_FILES*
-$ ./brew regen-repo YOUR_BUILDROOT
+$ brew regen-repo YOUR_BUILDROOT
 ```

 For example:

 ```
+$ cd $UTILITY_SCRIPTS_DIR
-$ get-maven-artifacts org.apache:apache:pom:11
+$ ./mead/get-maven-artifacts org.apache:apache:pom:11
-$ ./import-maven --tag candlepin-mead-rhel-6-deps apache-11*
+$ ./mead/import-maven --tag candlepin-mead-rhel-6-deps apache-11*
-$ ./brew regen-repo candlepin-mead-rhel-6-build
+$ brew regen-repo candlepin-mead-rhel-6-build
 ```

-Importing everything one at a time is slow, so the fastest way is to run your build against an empty local repository and send the build log to `mead-load-build-dependencies`.
+However, I *never* import artifacts one at a time since so many of them have other transitive dependencies.
+You end up in stuck in is a cycle where you import, build, hit a missing dependency, import it, build, hit a missing dependency in the newly imported dependency, etc.  Instead, doing a local build against a completely empty local repository allows you to avoid this scenario since Maven will download (and therefore print a message in the build log) everything that is needed.
+You can then send that log to `mead-load-build-dependencies` which will import everything that is missing.

+The snippet below tells Maven to use an empty repository in `/tmp/m2_repo` and then runs a Maven build.
+All the output is teed to `/tmp/build.log`.
+Since the repository used is empty and some other Maven options are enabled, that log file will contain the URL of every dependency the build requires.
+Subsequently, go to the checkout you made of the utility scripts git repository and run the `mead-load-build-dependencies` script.
+That script scrapes the log file of the build and imports any missing dependencies into MEAD.
+Finally, you need to regenerate the repository meta-data.

 ```
 $ cat > mead_settings.xml <<SETTINGS